ccummings/canjs-contacts-tutorial/part2/part2.md

 })
 ```

-The only change here is that we create a instance of the `Filter` Control on the `#filter` element, passing in the list of contacts and categories.
+With this change, an instance of the `Filter` Control will be created on the `#filter` element.
+It will be passed the list of contacts and categories.

 ## Summary

-In this part of the tutorial, we added a new View and Control for displaying categories.
-We learned how to listen to events using a Control and we used routing to filter our list of contacts.

-In the next and final part of this tutorial, we'll see how we can add, edit and delete contacts and save these changes in our models.
+That's all for part two.
+Here's what you accomplished:

+- Created a Control that listens to events and manages categories
+- Setup routing to filter contacts by category
+- Tweaked your views so live binding will keep your entire UI in sync with your data layer

+In part three, you'll update your existing Controls to allow contacts to be edited and deleted.
+You'll also create a new Control and View to that enables you to add new contacts.